 Rule of Thirds

 With some editing, we have removed the lovely yet distracting couple from the photo and inserted the lines to prove our point.
-As observed, the arch falls on the lines and naturally dominates the frame.
+As observed, the arch falls on the lines and naturally dominates our attention.
 It would have been a great landscape shot just as it is but what if you are working on a fashion editorial and you need to place the product or model somewhere in the frame?

 PRoTIP: Turn on your phone camera’s grid function to easily apply the “rule of thirds”.